Your donation will be matched by this grant. Donate today!

 Gretchen and Jim have invited their friends and family to learn more about Hand in Hand and Gretchen has spoken out at the state and city level in support of bringing respect and dignity to domestic workers.

 Gretchen and Jim Sandler are committed to supporting organizations to grow their impact and base.
-That’s why they’ve offered Hand in Hand Challenge Grants, in which they match $15,000 in new contributions.
+That’s why, in addition to offering robust and ongoing financial support to Hand in Hand, they are matching up to $15,000 in contributions from new members.
 Will you join them in growing our movement towards this vision of a just and caring future for all of us?